Despatches

 What we need from you

 It is appreciated that many Members have other important commitments, and so it is stressed that this is very much an “Opt In” Society.
 It should be noted that The Ladies are always welcomed at all of our functions, and they do all seem to enjoy themselves.
 There is a great deal on offer and we hope that you will participate, but the choice is entirely yours.
 We do, however, request one duty for all: if you change your snail-mail and/or e-mail address, please let the Membership Secretary know as soon as possible.
-If you do not receive any mailings from the Society for more than a month, then do get in contact, as something has gone wrong somewhere, as there will be at least one e-mailing per month to let you know when the Web Site has been updated!
+If you do not receive any mailings from the Society at least once every six months, then do get in touch.
+We will contact you in the event of important Web Site updates but routine updates will be announced in Despatches!